 Here is the main reason why I created this tutorial.
 For the life of me I could find nothing online that assisted me in how I could show a loading indicator once the user hits Sign Up and then followed by a success/failure message.
 So here it is!

-• To use the email validator that we installed, check out the TextFormField widget.
-It has a property called validator which uses the EmailValidator class to make sure the user is entering an email address or show an error message.
+class to make sure the user is entering an email address or show an error message. - In the

 Ok we are ready to run!
 Exciting!
 In your terminal,